-Gail Donahue is responsible for the overall operation of Orphans of the Storm.
-Gail has been a tireless force in meeting the rigors of running the day-to-day operations of the shelter since early 1990.
-Her boundless love of animals has lead to her steadfast focus on the outstanding care and attention the animals receive at Orphans of the Storm.
-Gail has worked as Orphans’ Shelter Administrator since 1989, when she was hired by Richard Zwirner.
+Gail Donahue is responsible for the daily operation of Orphans of the Storm.
+Gail has been a tireless force in meeting the rigors of running the day-to-day operations of the shelter.
+Her boundless love of dogs and cats has led to her steadfast focus on the outstanding care and attention the animals receive at Orphans of the Storm.
+Gail has worked as Orphans’ Shelter Administrator since 1989, when she was hired by Dick Zwirner.
 In 1996 she was invited to join the Board of Directors.

-One illustration of Gail’s love of animals is the unofficial old age home at Orphans which provides for the old and infirm, arthritic, disabled and other animals unable to stand for adoption.
+One illustration of Gail’s love of dogs and cats is the unofficial old age home at Orphans, which provides for the old and infirm, arthritic and disabled dog and cats unable to stand for adoption.
 She maintains this unofficial home in spare rooms, corners and crevices throughout the shelter.
-Gail’s hard work, dedication and professionalism have helped to lead Orphans of the Storm to the standard of care the animals enjoy today.
+Gail’s hard work, dedication and professionalism have helped to lead Orphans of the Storm to the standard of care the dogs and cats enjoy today.

 Gerry Bahena is responsible for the day-to-day operation of Orphans of the Storm when on duty.
 Gerry fills an important role as Gail’s right-hand man with daily medicating of the animals and receiving.
-He supports the shelter office with adoptions and assists the public with his knowledge of the dogs as well as the cats.
-Since 1990, Gerry has grown to be a trusted and calming face to the animals and a familiar one to the visiting public.
+He supports the shelter office with adoptions and assists the public with his knowledge of the dogs and cats.
+Since 1990, Gerry has grown to be a trusted and calming face to the dogs and catsand a familiar one to the visiting public.

-When you walk through the front door, you will be greeted by our knowledgeable and caring adoption counselors, Maria Nava, Michael Onesko, Jeff Rindskopf and Jesus Escobar.
-You may also run into any number of wonderful volunteers who may be your friends or neighbors.
-They are all here to help show you the wonderful animals we have at Orphans.
-If you venture into our new cat wing, look for Linda Snelten who would love to help you pick out just the right cat.
+When you walk through the front door or visit our cat area you will be greeted by our knowledgeable and caring adoption counselors, Linda Snelton, Maria Nava, Michael Onesko, Jesus Escobar and Lindsay Eschito.
+You may also run into any number of dedicated volunteers who may be your friends or neighbors.
+They are all here to help find you a friend for life.

 The Kennel Staff at Orphans of the Storm have been a hard working and committed group.
 They are the behind-the-scenes workers responsible for the many positive comments Orphans receives about the cleanliness of the shelter, the care of the animals, and their generally happy and contented dispositions.
 The Kennel Staff also assist with medication, handle daytime feeding and shepherding the dogs between their individual kennels and our larger outdoor exercise pens.